-In certain unusual circumstances, the Dean of Instruction, with a recommendation from the Division Chairperson and instructor, may permit a student to take a course by independent study.
+In certain unusual circumstances, the Chief Academic Officer, with a recommendation from the Division Chairperson and instructor, may permit a student to take a course by independent study.
 Permission will be based on such factors as future course availability and the student's academic record.
 No student whose grade point average is below 2.0 will be permitted to take a course by independent study.
 Because independent study courses must be completed without the usual assistance from instructors, a student will not be allowed to take more than one independent study course per semester.
-Exceptions must be approved by the Dean of Instruction.
+Exceptions must be approved by the Chief Academic Officer.